 Handmade by artisans in Greece with vechetta leather (vegetable tanned leather.)

-I liked this lace bikini because the lace adds an extra detail to the swimsuit.
+I liked this classic bikini because you can add any extras you want.
 It’s a resort style look that will last you a lifetime, and if you recycled the pieces correctly can last someone else a lifetime too.

 Made by artisans in Italy.